patofoto/Demon_Klipper_Essentials_Unified/README.md

 # Macro layout import/restore

-Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window & find the `backup-mainsail-DEMON-MACROS.json` file to bring in the macro setup.
+Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window under the `General` tab.
+Now find the `backup-mainsail-DEMON-MACROS.json` file, click open & then select the macros option, then click `Restore` to bring in the macro setup.

 This will bring in the defualt macro layout.